A Day in Cockscomb Basin: Hike, Wildlife, and River Tubing

 Float through the rainforest while river tubing in Cockscomb Basin

-Other than that, treat yourself with this experience.
+We had a really great time – and you should also treat yourself with this experience.
 When you float under trees with green lianas and colorful birds flying over you a sense of tranquility sets in.
 The speed of the river is quite fast at some sections, but mostly it was relaxing to float down the river.

 If you are a good swimmer, this can be done solo, but I’d recommend going with someone.
 It makes everything more safe if something happens along the way.